- Gas Chromatography / Mass Spectrometry

 PCBs bind to the Aryl hydrocarbon receptor (AhR) (aryl – containing an aromatic ring, hydrocarbon – containing hydrogen and carbon) When compounds bind to the AhR, the cell receives a signal to begin transforming the compounds so they can be eliminated from the body.
 However, this signal can also result in the production of other proteins which may negatively affect cell growth and differentiation.
 This can result in deformed embryos as you observed in the zebrafish experiment.

-Dr. Tanguay contacted Jesse and Lucy about his research findings.
+Dr. Tanguay contacted Jesse and Lucy about her research findings.
 They were excited about finding the cause of the disappearing fish in their local river and began investigating ways to restore the contaminated area.

 Why Did We Do an Animal Experiment?